DIPlib/diplib/doc/src/image.md

 does not have contiguous data, it will have to be copied to form a 1D image).
 `dip::Image::FlattenAsMuchAsPossible` does the same thing, but never copies.
-If the data is not contiguous, the image will not be 1D, though it will hopefully have fewer dimensions than before the method call.
+If the data is not contiguous, the image will not be 1D, though it will hopefully have fewer dimensions than before the method call. `dip::Image::SplitDimension` splits a dimension into two.

 A group of methods manipulate the image's tensor shape:
 `dip::Image::ReshapeTensor` requires the target tensor shape to have as many